2DGD-F0TH/2DGD_F0TH/CONTRIBUTING.md

 If the situation calls for it (for instance you *absolutely need* a certain table styling) an SVG image is preferred.

-Inline LaTeX is usable in Pandoc's Markdown but is completely ignored when creating an EPub document, thus the book will miss content.
+Inline LaTeX is usable in Pandoc's Markdown but is completely ignored when creating an EPub document, thus such version of the book will miss content.

-### Special Environments and commands
+### Special Commands

 To simplify the writing of the book as much as possible, I have included some keywords that will pre-processed by Pandoc's filter system: